Odlegly’s crest, made by him

 Even so, he was sometimes an misfit in his own tribe.
 He was the only half elf and most of the others his age were fully human.
 He never viewed himself as superior, however, due to how his tribe operated and the attitude of his father on the whole issue.
 It was from his mother he learned many survival skills, and traditions such as having enough food on your person for at least a day, even during feasts and festivals.

 His religion has gone into flux.
 His tribe originally did not believe, or at the very least put any faith into the gods, instead focusing on “protectors”; peoples of the tribe’s past who watched over them and could be called upon in times of need.
 In the “old world” where he came from, a different pantheon of gods was worshiped, and Odlegly grudgingly accepted them, only to be given an entirely different pantheon here.
 He originally became a devout follower of Cecilia, but an incident threw that faith into a rift, and he decided his tribe’s beliefs were better, or at least made more sense to him.

 In some ways, Odlegly still believes he could make a competent leader, but only in a system similar to his tribe.
 He’s not suited for leading people of the “modern” life, and large cities tend to make him claustrophobic after too long.
 He’s not simple and plain, however, and given his clothing choices and budding interest in philosophy he likes to put his mind to use.

-Recent events have put him in a weird state.
+The events in Lyconia had put him in a weird state.
 Raids by various factions, failed relationships, defender quests, elections, and just maintaining his own farm have put a lot of perspective on where he is now.
-He’d like to find his own people again someday, but he knows that’s likely a fever dream.
+He never did find his people, but in making his own tribe, family values became absolutely important to him.